What You Need To Know About Organic Gardening

 No matter where you live, weeds are going to grow in your garden.
 Pulling weeds by hand is hard work, but it is something that needs to be done.
 It is best to look at the positives of this job.
 You will be outside and getting some great exercise during the process.

 To reduce the amount of weeds in your garden you can apply mulch around your plants.
-Organic mulch that rots into the soil is preferable to landscape fabric.
+Use organic mulch that rots into the soil or landscape fabric.
 Straw is another option, but it will not last long.
 Wood chips work, but are expensive.
 Some people simply use lawn clippings, but because grass is high in nitrogen clippings should only be used for plants that need this nutrient such as lettuce or squash.

 One organic weapon is bacillus thuringiensis.
 This is a natural occurring bacteria that will disrupt the digestion of caterpillars as well as other pests that are eating your plants.
 Horticultural oils, garlic, insecticidal soaps, and hot pepper sprays all work as well.